vercel/modelfusion/docs/guide/function/generate-text.md

 ### Chat Prompts

-[Chat prompts](/api/interfaces/ChatPrompt) are a higher-level prompt format that contains a list of chat messages.
+Chat prompts are a higher-level prompt format that contains a list of chat messages.
+They can be either a [TextChatPrompt](/api/interfaces/TextChatPrompt) or a [MultiModalChatPrompt](/api/interfaces/MultiModalChatPrompt).

 Chat prompts are a combination of a system message and a list of messages with the following constraints: